In part 1 of this series, we introduced the concept of Predictive Maintenance in Digital Twins and discussed the tools we used to make predictions.

-Of the two cluster modes to choose from, ‘Standard’ was ideal for us as it’s only meant for a handful of users, and supports Python and R, among others.
+Of the two cluster modes to choose from, ‘Standard’ was ideal for us as it’s only meant for a handful of users and it supports Python and R, among other languages.
 ‘High Concurrency’ was too robust for us as we didn’t need to accommodate multiple concurrent users.
 For a similar reason, we chose not to auto-scale workers based on workload.

 We also chose to halve the amount of time to wait before terminating an idle cluster as leaving a cluster inactive, but on, can be costly.

 The other configurations were general suggestions by Databricks.

 So far, we’ve walked you through creating a cluster through the UI view but you can switch to the JSON view at the top right and paste in the code below to match our configurations.

 Once you’ve configured the cluster, you can create it.
 You will notice the cluster is initially created as an ‘Interactive’ cluster.

 Please note that the cluster will start itself up on creation and it’s not uncommon for this to take some time.
 The 'State' column will indicate if its ‘Running’ or ‘Pending’.
 We will keep it running for the next few steps.